 And open the new key, you’ll see un-readable garbled text.

-You can finally put the new generated key file to the “/usr/share/keyrings” or “/usr/local/share/keyrings”.
+You can finally put the key file into one of the following directories:

-Here I’m going to create the directory, and move the key into there via command:
+Here I’m going to create the directory (in case it’s not exist), and move the key into there via command:

-To be simple, you may run the single command instead of the preview steps to install an ASCII-armored key:
+To be simple, you may run the single command instead of the preview steps to download, de-armor, then install (move) an ASCII-armored key:

 or use curl command: